slartimitvar/zabbix-connectwise-webhook/README.md

 # ConnectWise Manage PSA webhook

-This guide describes how to integrate a Zabbix 6.4 installation with ConnectWise Manage PSA using the Zabbix webhook feature.
+This guide describes how to integrate a Zabbix 6.4 up to 7.4 installation with ConnectWise Manage PSA using the Zabbix webhook feature.
 It provides instructions for installing and configuring this ConnectWise Manage PSA webhook media type, its API authentication and an action in Zabbix.

 Please note that recovery and update operations are supported only for trigger-based events.

 This work is based on the example available in the ServiceNow webhook which is included with Zabbix

-**Tested/Supported versions**: Zabbix 6.4.x
+**Tested/Supported versions**: Zabbix 6.4.x, 7.0.16, 7.4.0

 # Setting up ConnectWise